leighmacdonald/uncletopia/README.md

 ### Initial setup

-This will set your origin server to your private repo, and the upstream to the master uncletopia repo.
+This will setup a dual repo structure where your private configs are under one tree and are linked to the correct locations within the main repo, without having to mix environments.

-- git clone git@github.com:leighmacdonald/uncletopia.git uncletopia-private
+- git clone git@github.com:leighmacdonald/uncletopia.git
-- cd uncletopia-private
-- git remote add upstream git@github.com:leighmacdonald/uncletopia.git
-- git remote set-url origin git@github.com:leighmacdonald/uncletopia-private.git
+- git clone git@github.com:leighmacdonald/uncletopia-configs.git
-- cp host_vars/your.host.com.yml.example host_vars/custom.host.com.yml
-- vim host_vars/custom.host.com.yml
+- cd uncletopia
-- vim README.md
+- ./add_configs.sh ../uncletopia-configs

-- git commit README.md -m "Updated readme with git instructions"
-- git push upstream readme_update
+From here you should me able to run `make` commands.